OneSideMoon/todo-list/README.md

-# Web Application Project: Aschente Blog Website
+# Web Application Project: To Do List Website

 This repository contains the backend part of the web application called To Do List.
 The project is developed using Python and MySQL, with a frontend designed using Bootstrap.
 It includes the following components: